-Many customers have the same concern — will moisture on the day of an install, affect the job?
+Many customers have the same concern — will moisture on the day of an installation, affect the job?

 If your roofing company uses only inorganic roof deck protection, and installs it correctly, you won’t have a problem with rippling.

 There are several good inorganic deck protections on the market ranging in price.
-Shingle mate is a very good product that is more than sufficient for most sloped roof applications.
-Tigerpaw is considered a premium product, and Deck Armor is a super premium deck protection that a professional company will recommend if you have a vaulted ceiling or decking which cannot be adequately ventilated.
+Synthetic underlayments are what today’s experienced roofing companies are using.
+They are more than sufficient for most sloped roof applications.
+Our premium synthetic underlayment comes with every roof we install.
+In special applications, Deck Armor is our super premium deck protection that we will recommend if you have a vaulted ceiling or decking which cannot be adequately ventilated.

-Jim McGuigan is a GAF Certified Contractor working in Wisconsin.
+Jim McGuigan is an Owens Corning Certified Roofing Contractor working in Wisconsin.